William Esrey

-William T. Esrey (born 1940 in Philadelphia, Pennsylvania) is an American businessman, who served as Chief Executive of Sprint Corporation.
+William T. Esrey (born 1940 in Philadelphia, Pennsylvania) is an American businessman, who was Chief Executive of Sprint Corporation.

 Biography

 Esrey attended Swarthmore College in 1957, Denison University in 1961, and graduated from Harvard Business School in 1964.

 Esrey began his career in telecommunications in 1964 with AT&T. After becoming the youngest executive officer in the history of the company, Esrey left in 1970, joining investment banking firm Dillon, Read & Co. in New York City where after one year he became a managing director.
 At this point he considered turning his back on business and going to medical school, but eventually decided to stay in business.

 Sprint Telecom

 In 1980, Esrey joined United Telecommunications as the executive vice president of corporate planning.
 In 1982, he became president of United Telecom Communications Inc., later named US Telecom.
 In 1985, Esrey was made president and CEO of United Telecommunications.
 In 1990, he became chairman of the company, which had now changed its name to Sprint.
 During his time in charge of Sprint, the company developed from a rural telephone company into a multibillion-dollar international corporation.
-Esrey served as Chairman of the Board for Sprint and United Telecom from 1990 to May 2003.
+Esrey was chairman of Sprint and United Telecom from 1990 to May 2003.
 He received several honors and awards, and was named by Business Week as one of the top 25 business leaders in the world.
 In 1999, the board agreed to a merger with WorldCom, which failed due to antitrust concerns.